 - TA 110.
 Acting I. 3 hours credit.
 This course will enable the student to find an approach to building a theatrical character with a method suited to his/her particular skills and individual knowledge.
 The student will be able to make informed choices drawn from personal life experience to apply to the craft/art of acting.
 (THT1020) - TA 112.
 Acting II.
 3 hours credit.
 Prerequisite: TA 110 with a C or better.
-This course will enable the student to build a body of theatrical material that will be suitable for use in auditioning in the amateur, semi-professional, and professional theatrical arenas.
-Additionally, the student will be able to approach performances of different genres and styles with informed choices.
-(THT2010) - TA 120.
+This course will enable the student to develop advanced mastery of the skills including analysis and characterization.
+The student will develop these skills through scene work, monologues, and exercises.
+(THT1020) - TA 120.
 History of American Cinema: Film Appreciation.
 3 hours credit.
 This course will enable the student to develop a broad appreciation, insight and analytical understanding of motion pictures as one of the dominant art forms of the 20th century.
 The student will be introduced to the history, vocabulary, principles, techniques and influences on the cinematic arts. - TA 125.
 Stagecraft.
 3 hours credit.
 This course will enable the student in the handling of scenery, costumes, make-up, lighting, and properties.
 Additionally, the student will be able to read and discuss a play script in terms of the technical aspects from inception to completion.
 (THT1030). - TA 127.
 Stage Makeup.
 3 hours credit.
 In this course, the student will study the theory and application of theatrical makeup.
 Students will explore facial analysis, character description, environmental, and hereditary influences. - TA 131.
 Children's Theatre.
 3 hours credit.
-This course will enable the student to heighten his/her awareness of children's literature and gain proficiency in performing live theatre in front of an elementary school audience. - TA 151.
+Prerequisite: Enrollment by audition or permission of the instructor.
+This course will enable the student to heighten awareness of children's theatre literature and gain proficiency in performing live theatre in front of an audience ranging from elementary school students to adults. - TA 151.
 Theatre Practicum I. 1 hour credit.
-Designed for students actively participating in theatre production.
-The student must be involved in acting or backstage work which results in a public performance by the Butler Theatre Department.
-Admission only upon consent of the instructor.
-(THT1040).
+Prerequisite: Permission of the instructor.
+This course will enable the student to Achieve introductory-level proficiency in technical theatre production.
+The student will be involved in backstage work which results in a public performance by the College theatre Department.
+(THT1040). - TA 152.

-TA 152.
 Theatre Practicum II.
 1 hour credit.
 Prerequisite: TA 151 with a C or better.
-Continuation of TA 151.
-(THT1040).

-- TA 206.
+This course will enable the student to achieve intermediate introductory-level proficiency in technical theatre production.
+The student will be involved in backstage work which results in public performance by the College theatre Department.
+(THT1040). - TA 206.
 Introduction to Theatre Art.
 3 hours credit.
 This course will enable the student to identify the basic elements common to all theatre.
 The student will be able to make appropriate written and/or spoken criticism of the value and merit of individual examples of theatrical performance according to the critical standards presented in the courses.
 The student will be able to read and discuss a play script in terms of its theatrical merit, demands, and potential as a piece of theatrical performance according to the script analysis principles presented in the course.
 The student will be able to identify and define distinguishing elements and characteristics of theatrical art as it was presented in the major historical periods of theatre as surveyed in the course.
 Additionally, the student will be able to identify and discuss briefly the elements and principals involved in the practice of the various component activities in theatrical art including theatre architecture, production, direction, acting, scenic design, costume design, lighting design, makeup, sound, and multimedia.
-(THT1010) - TA 210.
-Chamber Theatre.
-3 hours credit.
-This course will enable the student to combine the arts of literary analysis, oral interpretation, and theatrical performance.
-The student will gain the skills necessary to communicate theatrical literature successfully to an audience through oral expression. - TA 212.
-Audition Techniques for the Theatre.
-3 hours credit.
-Prerequisite: TA 110 with a C or better.
-This course will enable the student to audition for academic and professional theatre.
-The student will acquire a variety of suitable audition materials, appropriate written work, and an understanding of audition protocol and etiquette. - TA 250.
-Theatre Practicum III.
-1 hour credit.
-Prerequisite: TA 152 with a C or better.
-A continuation of TA 152. - TA 251.
-Theatre Practicum IV.
-1 hour credit.
-Prerequisite: TA 250 with a C or better.
-A continuation of TA 250.
+(THT1010)